cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 \\) diverges when we apply seemingly irrelevant mutations to
 \\( q \\).
 Mariposa detects instability by generating a set of mutated queries and evaluating the performance of \\( s
 \\) on each mutant.
-In this section, I will explain the mutations used, and how Mariposa decides the stability status of the query-solver pair.
+In this section, I will explain what mutations are used, and how Mariposa decides the stability status of the query-solver pair.

 ## What Mutations to Use?